SarveshTikekar/SarveshTikekar/README.md

 # 💫 About Me:
+🔭 Currently learning: Data Analytics and Storytelling + Data Engineering along with a bit of PySpark. <br>
-🔭 I’m currently working on Machine Learning + Web Development and has major interest in backend development especially in Django and Laravel <br>⚡ Fun fact: The first ever Linux kernel occupied only 65 KB!!
+⚡ Fun fact: The first ever Linux kernel occupied only 65 KB!! <br> Also interested to delve deep into Linux Ricing (Currently doing one on my own NeoVim setup for dev) <br>

+📎 Resume: <a href="https://shorturl.at/pW3ZT"> Sarvesh's Resume <br>
+📧: <a href="sarvesh1.tikekar@gmail.com"> sarvesh1.tikekar@gmail.com <br>

 ## 🌐 Socials: